Click here to download handbook

 - Smile!
 Tell them you are proud / pleased / impressed!

 If you have any issues, the first person you should speak to is the Class teacher or Teaching Assistant.
-If you have issues of a broader nature, please speak to the Phase Leaders, Assistant Head Teachers or Head Teacher.
+If you have issues of a broader nature, please speak to the Key Stage Leaders, Deputy Head Teacher or Head Teacher.
 However, the following are guidelines and policies that you will need to be aware of when working in school.

 Volunteers working at St. George’s Primary School are expected to demonstrate consistently high standards of personal conduct.
 The following statements define the behaviour and attitudes which set the required standard for conduct at St. George’s Primary School.